Supplement to the 1971 History Overview

 Without going into great detail, the following information is the best available in regard to the letter sent directly from the 220th to the Chief of Military History requesting a Distinctive Designation.
 This not an opinion, just the facts:

-Historically speaking, and from all available official records of the 220th Aviation Company, as of 12 May 1969, this unit was consistently referred to as the 220th Aviation Company (Utility Airplane).
-However, it is also recognized that most of the Army O-1 companies in Vietnam at that time were known as Reconnaissance Airplane Companies or RACs.
-During the research phase for the Overview of the 1971 Unit History, now in the Catkiller History Index, the company executive officer at that time stated that he was not aware of the letter requesting the Distinctive Designation; nor was he aware of a returned 1st Indorsement, including the certificate granting the request.
-To his recollection, there were no announcements posted in the company area, nor was there a unit "ceremony" attesting to the favorable response to the request.
+Historically speaking, and from all official records that have been located and available for the 220th Aviation Company (Surveillance Airplane, Light), as of 12 May 1969, this unit was redesignated as the 220th Aviation Company (Utility Airplane) by Department of the Army.
+However, it was also recognized that most of the Army O–1 companies in Vietnam at that time were known as Reconnaissance Airplane Companies or RACs (which appears to have been a ‘in–country’ designation by the 1st Aviation Brigade—to avoid any confusion with their designation of the OV–1 “Mohawk” units as Surveillance Airplane Companies or SACs.)
+During the research phase for the Overview of the 1971 Unit History, there was little information regarding the decision by the 13th successive unit commander to request the Distinctive Designation for the 220th Reconnaissance Airplane Company as “THE CATKILLERS.”
+In speaking with several officers who were in the 220th during January through May 1971, none were aware of the commander’s apparent unilateral preparation and sending of the letter and none were aware of the returned 1st Indorsement (sic), including the copy of the Certificate granting the request.
+To the best of any recollection there was never a posted announcement in the company area, nor was there a “ceremony”attesting to the favorable response to the request for this Distinctive Designation.
 There is also no recorded entry in the Annual Unit History file for 1971.
 This letter and its 1st Indorsement, including the Certificate of Distinctive Designation, did, however, find its way into the unit history files at the National Archives and is a matter of historic record.
-It is somewhat of a mystery how this special correspondence arrived at its destination without some form of acknowledgement by at least a battalion level or higher command indorsement.
+It still remains somewhat of a mystery just how this special correspondence arrived at its destination without some form of acknowledgement by at least a battalion or higher command indorsement.

 Paragraph 1: The apparent purpose of the requested Distinctive Designation, "THE CATKILLERS," was to record the least known and least recorded unit logo ever used by the 220th Aviation Company—either as a Surveillance Airplane Company (SAL), Reconnaissance Airplane Company (RAC), or as the 220th Aviation Company (Utility), during its entire history in Vietnam, from July 1965 through December 1971.
 See the Catkiller History Index and review the evolution of the 220th Aviation Company unit designations and the evolution of its unit patches from "WE OBSERVE", through "CAT KILLERS," "THE CATKILLERS" and return to "CAT KILLERS.")